 The Jane B. Aron Doctoral Fellowship has been incorporated into the Social Work HEALS program and will be one of the five doctoral fellowships awarded.
 The Aron program provides partial support to social work doctoral candidates who are engaged in dissertation research in health care policy and practice.
 The fellowship program was established in 1987 as a tribute to Jane Aron, who was a leader in health care policy and education.

-The Verne LaMarr Lyons Scholarship is a monetary grant awarded to a master's degree candidate in social work who demonstrates an interest in, or has experience with, health/mental health practice and a commitment to working in African American communities.
+The Verne LaMarr Lyons Scholarship is a monetary grant awarded to master's degree candidates in social work who demonstrate an interest in, or have experience with, health/mental health practice and a commitment to working in African American communities.
 The scholarship is a memorial to social worker Verne LaMarr Lyons, who committed his life to increasing awareness of pernicious health concerns affecting African American such as insufficient prenatal care, infant mortality, AIDS, cirrhosis, and general life expectancy.

 NASW Foundation Research Grants provide opportunities for NASW chapters to conduct pilot research projects targeted to a specific emerging issue.(NASW Chapters only may apply)